 In some situations (for example if you do not have access to benefits but your partner does), your partner may be able to claim benefits instead, but you may find the calculation of the benefit doesn’t include anything for you because of your status and/or what you or the EEA national have been doing in the UK.

 If you are a third country national (not a British citizen and not an EEA national or EEA family member), then whether you can claim benefits, and which ones, will depend on your immigration status.
-If you have a no recourse to public funds restriction, you should not claim public funds as this can be a breach of your immigration conditions.
+If you have a no recourse to public funds (NRPF) restriction, you should not claim public funds as this can be a breach of your immigration conditions.
 In any case, you will find that you are not entitled to many benefits.
-A tool to help you find out what support you can get is here.
+A tool to help you find out what support you can get is available on the NRPF Network website.

 You can still claim financial support that is not classified as a ‘public fund’:

-- all contributory benefits (for example, Jobseeker’s Allowance)
+- all contributory benefits (for example, New-Style Jobseeker’s Allowance)

 - all statutory payments (for example, Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay, Statutory Adoption Pay)